monarc-project/ansible-ubuntu/README.md

 # Ansible playbook for MONARC deployement

-This playbook is used to deploy MONARC.
+This playbook is used to deploy the whole MONARC architecture.

 ![MONARC architecture](images/monarc-architecture.png "MONARC architecture")